zeachco/stubborn-server/README.md

 - usage of aliases to get alternate mock responses (allow scenarios flexibility)
 - integrates well with test framework

-## how to use
+## Just show me code!

-create a `stubborn.js` file where you want to use it content might look like
+Ok... create a `stubborn.js` file where you want to use it content might look like

 ```javascript
 module.exports = {